BioB3/final_project/README.md

 # How to run?
   - download the files needed
   - run the project_manage.py file.
+  - enter the value that the program asked for
+*The input in menu have to be the same as the choices but is not case-sensitive*

 # Actions
 |Role|Action|Input recieved|Releated Method(Class)|Completion percentage|